-There are plenty of small local shops, delicious restaurants and many bakeries where to try all the local specialties, especially the famous regional apple strudel.
+There are plenty of small local shops, delicious restaurants and many bakeries where we can try all the local specialities, especially the famous regional apple strudel.
 The overall atmosphere is quaint and relaxed.
 It is a perfect place to spend a few days!

 2. Grandvalira, Andorra

 This mountain resort is especially liked by Eniko from Travel Hacker Girl.